izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 <a id="what-to-use-for-unwarping-and-deskewing"></a>
 ## What to use for Unwarping and Deskewing?

-- For dewarping book pages that has **smooth bendings** consider using [page-dewarp](https://github.com/lmmx/page-dewarp) (renovated version of popular [page_dewarp](https://github.com/mzucker/page_dewarp).
+- For dewarping book pages that have **smooth bendings** consider using [page-dewarp](https://github.com/lmmx/page-dewarp) (renovated version of popular [page_dewarp](https://github.com/mzucker/page_dewarp).
-- For more complex dewarping including e.g. **folded pages** use Deep Learning based solutions such as: [DewarpNet](https://github.com/cvlab-stonybrook/DewarpNet) or [Docuwarp](https://github.com/thomasjhuang/deep-learning-for-document-dewarping).
+- For more complex dewarping including e.g. **folded pages** use Deep Learning-based solutions such as [DewarpNet](https://github.com/cvlab-stonybrook/DewarpNet) or [Docuwarp](https://github.com/thomasjhuang/deep-learning-for-document-dewarping).
-- If you are working with flat pages and you just need to **correct perspective** [unproject_text](https://github.com/mzucker/unproject_text) might be right tool for you.
+- If you are working with flat pages and you just need to **correct perspective** [unproject_text](https://github.com/mzucker/unproject_text) might be the right tool for you.

 <a id="what-to-use-for-document-segmentation"></a>